geoffroypeeters/deeplearning-101-audiomir_book/task_musicgeneration_diff.md

    $$

    where $t$ is the time step indicating the level of noise added, with $t = 0$ being no noise and $t = 1$ being full noise.
-   This formulation is commonly used in Rectified Flow models and allows a simple, linear interpolation between the data and pure noise.
+   This formulation is commonly used in Rectified Flow models and allows a simple, linear transition between the data and pure noise.

 2. **Training Objective**: The model is trained to predict the residual $\mathbf{v} = \mathbf{x}_t - \mathbf{z}$ from the noisy samples and the time $t$.
 This residual guides the denoising process.
    In the case of Rectified Flow with ODE-based sampling, the reverse process can be formulated as: